Kasperbravo32/EMP_ELITE/README.md

-# EMP2017
+# Welcome to the the EMP_ELITE
-Assignments made in the Embedded Programming course 2017
+State of the art Embedded Programming course 2017